 top of page

-A Teenagers Diet May Prevent Osteoporosis
+How a Teenager's Diet May Help Prevent Osteoporosis

-Of greater importance may be the relationship between calcium and vitamin D when it comes to bone health.
 A potential vitamin D deficiency, leading to poor calcium absorption, may lead to calcium deficiency and hence reduced musculoskeletal health.
-The recommended 10 µg/day in the UK should be achieved via the diet, supplementation or exposure to sunlight.
-Dietary sources include fish, red meat, liver, egg yolks, fortified cereals & spreads and some mushrooms.
+The recommended 10 µg/day in the UK should be achieved via the diet, supplementation, or exposure to sunlight.
+Dietary sources include fish, red meat, liver, egg yolks, fortified cereals & spreads, and some mushrooms.

 Nina Thomas